Bowling Green Curling Club

 Dues will be set each year and will be payable on such basis as may be determined by the Board of Directors.

-Unless specific prior arrangements are made with the Treasurer, members who are delinquent with their dues from a previous season(s) will have curling privileges withheld.
-It will be the responsibility of the Skips concerned to assist in the collection.
+Unless specific prior arrangements are made with the Treasurer and/or chair of the Finance Committee, members who are delinquent with their dues from a previous season(s) will have curling and all membership privileges withheld.
+It will be the responsibility of the Club Membership Committee to assist in the collection if necessary.

 ARTICLE VIII: AMENDMENT